Gram-Schmidt - Building Perpendicular Bases From Anything You're Given

 Theorem.
 If $A$ has full column rank, the QR decomposition with positive diagonal of $R$ is unique.

 Proof sketch.
 Suppose $A = Q_1 R_1 = Q_2 R_2$ with both having positive diagonals.
 Then $Q_2^T Q_1 = R_2 R_1^{-1}$.
-The left side has orthonormal columns (so it’s orthogonal); the right side is upper triangular (product of upper triangular matrices).
-An orthogonal upper triangular matrix must be diagonal, and its diagonal entries satisfy $d_i^2 = 1$, so $d_i = \pm 1$.
+The left side is orthogonal; the right side is upper triangular.
+An orthogonal upper triangular matrix must be diagonal with diagonal entries satisfying $d_i^2 = 1$, so $d_i = \pm 1$.
 Positivity of the diagonals of both $R_1$ and $R_2$ forces $d_i = 1$, giving $Q_1 = Q_2$ and $R_1 = R_2$. $\square$

 Solving Least Squares via QR

-The QR decomposition provides the numerically preferred method for least squares.
-Given $Ax \approx b$ with $A = QR$: $$|Ax - b|^2 = |QRx - b|^2 = |Rx - Q^T b|^2 + |b - QQ^T b|^2$$
+$$|Ax - b|^2 = |QRx - b|^2 = |Rx - Q^T b|^2 + |b - QQ^T b|^2$$

 Krylov subspace methods.
 Iterative solvers for large sparse systems (GMRES, Arnoldi, Lanczos) work in the Krylov subspace $\mathcal{K}_k(A, b) = \text{span}(b, Ab, A^2 b, \ldots, A^{k-1} b)$.
 Building an orthonormal basis for $\mathcal{K}_k$ as $k$ grows is precisely the Arnoldi iteration - Gram-Schmidt applied to successive Krylov vectors.
-The Lanczos iteration is the symmetric specialisation where the orthonormal basis and the projection of $A$ onto it can both be maintained with only 3-term recurrences, giving $O(kn)$ cost instead of $O(k^2 n)$.
-These methods underlie MATLAB’s eigs and Python’s scipy.sparse.linalg.eigsh.
+The Lanczos iteration is the symmetric specialisation where the orthonormal basis can be maintained with only a 3-term recurrence, giving $O(kn)$ cost instead of $O(k^2 n)$.
+These methods underlie MATLAB’s eigs and SciPy’s eigsh.

 Read Next: